 Women have an obligation to practice the mitzvah of giving tzedakah in their own right.

-Money is the influence: the more women show charitable support in their own name, the greater their credibility and power as leaders and policymakers.
+Donations are the influence: the more women show charitable support in their own name, the greater their credibility and power as leaders and policymakers.

-Director, Campaign and Women's Division
+Director, Campaign and Women's Philanthropy

 The Lion of Judah is a symbol of a Jewish woman’s strength, a symbol of her caring about the organized Jewish world, and a symbol of her financial commitment of at least $5,000 to the Annual Campaign.